NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_spv_extremes/doc/stc_spv_extremes.rst

 satellite record), while VIs occur more often, but both events can have persistent impacts on SH mid-latitude weather.

-The definition for SSW events used in this POD is arguably the most commonly used one (Charlon and Polvani 2007): a reversal of the 10 hPa 60 deg latitude daily-mean climatological westerly zonal winds between November and March, which returns to westerly for at least 10 consecutive days prior to 30 April (so that final warmings are not included).
+The definition for SSW events used in this POD is the most commonly used one (Charlon and Polvani 2007): a reversal of the 10 hPa 60 deg latitude daily-mean climatological westerly zonal winds between November and March, which returns to westerly for at least 10 consecutive days prior to 30 April (so that final warmings are not included).
 SSWs are